 Director of College Counseling

 For College Representatives

-The Marin School welcomes college representatives to our campus throughout the Fall semester.
-We use RepVisits to schedule our visits but please contact Brad Jackson (email@example.com) if you have specific questions.
+Traditionally, The Marin School welcomes college representatives to our campus throughout the Fall semester.
+During the 2020-21 school year, all visits must be conducted virtually.

 Arriving to Campus: You should find visitor spots in the front parking lot when you arrive at campus.
 Please feel free to park there (no passes needed) and walk through the courtyard area to the back sidewalk.
 Turn left after the courtyard and follow back sidewalk all the way down to the Main Office.
 Our office staff will greet you and sign you in there before directing you to the College Counseling office.